Complex box bounds for real maps: Pulling back a Poincar e disc one step along the enhanced nest

 Since $K_0'$ is $\delta''$-free we can apply by Lemma \ref{chain pullback} to find $\lambda_1\in(0,1)$ and an interval $K_1$ that is well-inside $\mathcal{Y}$, such that $G_{j_0-2q_0}\subset K_1$ and

-Now, we use an argument similar to the one in the proof of Claim 6 of Proposition \ref{good start or good deep} to pullback to a Poincar\'e disk based in $I^{\tilde m(1)}$.
-By Proposition \ref{monotone pullbacks} and at most one application of Corollary \ref{chain space}, we have that there exists $\lambda_2\in(0,1)$ such that
+Now, we use an argument similar to the one in the proof of Claim 6 of Proposition~\ref{good start or good deep} to pull back to a Poincar\'e disk based in $I^{\tilde m(1)}$.
+By Proposition~\ref{monotone pullbacks} and at most one application of Corollary \ref{chain space}, we have that there exists $\lambda_2\in(0,1)$ such that

 where $\mathcal{Y}'$ is an outermost monotone branch of $f^{q_0}|I^{\tilde m(0)+1}$.
 So we have that there exists $\lambda_3\in(0,1)$ and an interval $K_3$ that is well-inside $I^{\tilde m(1)}$ such that